AdobeDocs/experience-manager-64.en/help/sites-administering/cloud-services.md

 ## Introduction {#introduction}

-In previous versions of AEM, cloud services were located under Tools &gt; Deployment.
+In previous versions of AEM, cloud services were located under Tools > Deployment.
 With AEM 6.4, there is a new menu tab called Cloud Services, at the same level as Tools.
 The tab allows customers to create and configure out-of-the-box integrations, both internal and external.
 There is also a new location structure that allows for a layered approach, providing more flexibility for defining cloud services configurations.

 ## Structure {#structure}